 Should the above not be completed prior to the stated deadlines, the student will be automatically withdrawn from the program.

-- Includes: all program activities, 2 Tufts Credits (pass/fail, pre-matriculation, on passing the program), opening/closing events, and daily activities.
+- Includes: all program activities, 2 Tufts Credits* (pass/fail, pre-matriculation, on passing the program), 1 meal per weekday (lunch), opening/closing events, use of select campus facilities, included program excursions and daily activities.

 - A pre-payment on program fees is required to reserve space in the program within 10 business days of admission to the program